 However, amid the renovations still underway, the NMWA is continuing to envelop the building in eye-catching murals and art installations.

 Now, the NMWA is a stunning mesh installation by Austrian artist, Katharina Cibulka.
 A printed representation of her artwork for the Solange Project (Solange #27) cross-stitch in pink tulle, the installation reads, “As long as generations change but our struggles stay the same, I will be a feminist.”

 “Cibulka and her team developed a sentence for NMWA that spotlights marginalized groups who must repeatedly, across generations, demand equal rights,” the NMWA wrote on Instagram.

-The work of muralist Cita Sadeli, also known as MISS CHELOVE, “Reseeded: A Forest Floor Flow” is printed on a mesh fabric now draped over the museum, portraying a woman surrounded by plants and wildlife.
+Previously, the work of muralist Cita Sadeli, also known as MISS CHELOVE, “Reseeded: A Forest Floor Flow” encased the building in a mesh fabric, portraying a woman surrounded by plants and wildlife.

 According to the NMWA, “The artist’s image of a woman surrounded by plants native to the islands of Indonesia alludes to the resurgence of the natural world during the pandemic and the critical role of women in ecological activism.”

 While the museum is closed, virtual exhibits and experiences are available via its website.